What do these papers mean?

 Request for Elder or Dependent Adult Abuse Restraining Orders (form EA-100)

-On form EA-100, the other side checked every order they want the judge to make (items 11-21).
-If you disagree with any of the orders the other side asked for, you must go to your court date to tell the judge why you do not agree.
-You may also tell the court in writing before the hearing date.
+- If you disagree with any of the orders the other side asked for, you must go to your court hearing to tell the judge why you do not agree.

 Has the judge made any temporary orders against me?